gofractally/psibase/doc/psidk/src/format/fracpack.md

 # fracpack

-psibase uses a new binary format, `fracpack`, which has the following goals:
+Psibase uses a new binary format, `fracpack`, which has the following goals:

 - Quickly pack and unpack data, making it suitable for service-to-service communication, node-to-node communication, blockchain-to-outside communication, and database storage.
 - Forwards and backwards compatibility; it supports adding new optional fields to the end of structs and tuples, even when they are embedded in variable-length vectors, fixed-length arrays, optional, and other structs and tuples.